 Visit the Government website for further advice and information if you feel your Landlord is not helping resole your issues: https://www.gov.uk/private-renting/repairs

-How landlords can make their properties easy to maintain
+How landlords can make their properties easy to maintain with window shutters

-If you’re a landlord and you worry that tenants aren’t reporting issues to you, try to make your property easy for them to maintain so that the likelihood of problems occurring in the first place are reduced.
+If you’re a landlord and you worry that tenants aren’t reporting issues to you, try to make your property easy for them to maintain so that the likelihood of problems occurring in the first place is reduced.

 A few great ways you can do this include: